Réseau du sport étudiant du Québec

-The RSEQ, which covers Quebec, is one of four such bodies that are members of the country's governing body for university athletics, U Sports.
-The other three regional associations coordinating university-level sports in Canada are Ontario University Athletics (OUA), Atlantic University Sport (AUS), and the Canada West Universities Athletic Association (CW).
+The RSEQ was founded in 1971 as the Association sportive universitaire du Québec/Quebec University Athletic Association, abbreviated as ASUQ and QUAA, following the reformulation of three university athletic associations spanning the universities of Ontario and Quebec.
+After the merger between Quebec's university, collegiate, and high school governing bodies in 1989, the amalgamated association was named the Fédération du sport scolaire du Québec/Quebec Student Sports Federation, abbreviated FSSQ and QSSF.
+The current name has been in use since November 2010.

-The RSEQ was initially known as the Association sportive universitaire du Québec (FSSQ; Quebec Universities Athletic Association) when it was founded in 1971 with the reformulations of three university athletic associations spanning the universities of Ontario and Quebec.
-After the merger between the university, collegiate and high school governing bodies in 1989, the amalgamated association was named to the QSSF and then renamed RSEQ in November 2010.
+The RSEQ is one of four provencial governing bodies that are members of the national governing body for university athletics, U Sports.
+The other three regional associations coordinating university-level sports in Canada are Ontario University Athletics (OUA), Atlantic University Sport (AUS), and the Canada West Universities Athletic Association (Canada West, CW).

-As with all of Canada's provincial high school athletics associations, the RSEQ is an affiliate member of the United States-based National Federation of State High School Associations (NFHS).
+As with all of Canada's provincial high school athletics associations, the RSEQ is an affiliate member of the United States–based National Federation of State High School Associations (NFHS).